MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ![Bootstrap](media/conversationalai-tooling/bootstrapping.png)

-The language models will not be perfect out of the box and must be improved.
+The language models won't be perfect out of the box and must be improved.
 The process of improvements is the Annotations aspect of the Sasho tooling, detailed below.

 ## Annotations